-Sacramento Metropolitan Fire District City of Roseville

-City of Chico So.
-Placer Fire Protection District

-City of Davis City of West Sacramento

-City of Folsom City of Woodland
+Sacramento Metropolitan Fire District City of Chico City of Davis City of Folsom City of Yuba City City of Roseville So.
+Placer Fire Protection District City of West Sacramento City of Woodland

-City of Yuba City

-II.
-Salaries

-A. During the term of this Agreement, salaries for all classifications will be adjusted as follows:
+- II.
+Salaries - A. During the term of this Agreement, salaries for all classifications will be adjusted as follows:

-Effective Adjustment

-7/7/18 5.0 % base salary adjustment

-7/6/19 2.0% base salary adjustment

-7/4/20 2.0% base salary adjustment
+Effective Adjustment 7/2/22 4.0 % base salary adjustment First full pay period of July 2023 3.0% base salary adjustment First full pay period of July 2024 2.0% base salary adjustment